 Hill of Tara

-The Hill of Tara in the Country Meath was once an ancient seat of power in Ireland.
+The Hill of Tara in the Country Meath was once an ancient seat of power in Ireland and is one of the best places to travel in Ireland.
 It’s here that 142 kings reigned in ancient times.
+It’s often skipped, but in my opinion, it’s one of the best places to visit in Ireland.

 It’s now a huge walking site with ancient stones and interesting ground formations.
 It’s lovely to walk around at either sunrise or sunset.
 We came here not knowing what to expect and it ended up being one of the best places to visit in Ireland.